Val d'Europe

 Val d'Europe (/fr/; lit.
-'Valley of Europe') is the easternmost sector (Sector IV) of the new town of Marne-la-Vallée, located around 35 km to the east of the city centre of Paris, France.
+'Vale of Europe') is the easternmost sector (Secteur IV) of the new town of Marne-la-Vallée, located around 35 km to the east of the city centre of Paris, France.
 It was built as part of a public–private partnership between The Walt Disney Company and the French state, based on a convention signed in 1987.
 It is bordered by the Marne river to the north, the A4 motorway to the south, and is served by the RER A suburban train line (stations Marne-la-Vallée–Chessy (opened 1992) and Val d'Europe (opened 2001)) as well as the LGV Interconnexion Est high-speed train line (station Marne-la-Vallée–Chessy).

 Description

 Val d'Europe is made up of six communes, which have grouped together to form a town council.
 Five of them — Bailly-Romainvilliers, Chessy, Coupvray, Magny-le-Hongre, and Serris — form the historical territory of sector IV.
 The sixth commune, Villeneuve-le-Comte, joined the general interest project in 2011.
 These communes, as well as four neighbouring ones, are grouped into an urban community, called Val d'Europe Agglomeration (VEA).

 The area is primarily given over to Disneyland Park, as per the contract between the government and The Walt Disney Company.
 One of the terms was that the Euro Disney Resort (now Disneyland Paris) immediately got 19.40 km2 of land to build Festival Disney (now named Disney Village).

 The Walt Disney Company is the only company within France that has had such a large say in the development of an urban area of this scale.
 The government was represented by an EPA (governmental development company).
 Disney has also contributed to the development of the new town Marne-la-Vallée.